ah508/analytic_summoning/readme.txt

+Please Note: the wiki has moved, and I am not updating this project.
+It may no longer work as intended.
+The math is all still sound though, if you want to repurpose the method.

 This is a program designed to find the expected number of pulls necessary to acquire a given set of adventurers on a given banner in Dragalia Lost.
 The method should be generalizable to any gacha with a pity system, though certain complex elements such as